 Implications: disorders reflecting impacts of alterations of single genes (mutations and Mendelian inheritance), alterations of chromosomes (cytogenetics) and combination of factors (multifactorial).

-- Recommended tutorials: Introduction, Part 1a, complete series
+- Recommended tutorials: Module 1, Module 2, complete series

 - Continued to further perspectives …